-I developed my love for nature while growing up in the Canadian countryside and spending my days exploring with my dog in the local forests.
+I developed my love for nature while growing up in the Canadian countryside and spending my childhood exploring the local forests with my dog.

-I found school sitting inside passively listening in school to be a frustrating and boring experience.
+I found sitting all day passively listening in school to be a frustrating and boring experience.
 Going to nature was my refuge where I could actively explore and follow my curiosity.

 As a child, I would spend hours browsing my family’s National Geographic magazines and using the included maps to daydream about my future adventures.
 I would watch every episode of Canadian ecologist David Suzuki’s legendary CBC documentary series The Nature of Things and I sought to experience what he was talking about in my local environment.